dfoderick/fullcycle/README.md

 fcmtest
 ```
 If there are any errors listed then (missing imports) then fix them.
 Make sure all services are started.
+If needed, run `sudo /etc/init.d/redis_6379 start` to start redis or `rabbitstart`
+to run rabbitmq.

+If the test is successfull it will get statistics on any miners you have set up in miners.conf.

+Now its time to run Full Cycle Mining!
 ```
 fcmstart
 ```
+This will start all processes and display a status of each one.
 To see the status of the Full Cycle components use the Supervisor web site.
 The url is the ipaddress of your controller with 9009 as the default port number.
 ![Full Cycle Supervisor](/images/fullcycle_supervisor.png?raw=true "Full Cycle Supervisor")
 You can start and stop individual components and spy on their inner workings.
 ![Full Cycle Supervisor Tail](/images/fullcycle_supervisor_tail.png?raw=true "Full Cycle Supervisor Tail")

 ## Now What?
 Congratuations on making it this far!